Should You DIY or Hire A Pro For Your Sales Page Design?

 DIY Sales Page: The Pros

-Designing your sales page yourself can be appealing for many entrepreneurs, especially those who are bootstrapping or enjoy creative control.
-Here’s what you gain from going the DIY route:
+Designing your sales page yourself can be appealing for many entrepreneurs, especially those who are bootstrapping or want full creative control.

 1. Cost Savings

-Hiring a professional can be expensive, especially if you want a fully custom design.
-Doing it yourself is budget-friendly, and all you need is a website builder like Kajabi, WordPress, or Shopify, plus a little time and effort.
+Hiring a professional sales page designer can be expensive, especially for a fully custom design.
+Doing it yourself is more budget-friendly.

 2. Creative Control